Light dark matter in a minimal extension with two additional real singlets: Introduction

+One example of this is the so called Lee-Weinberg bound~\cite{Lee:1977ua}: in case of leptonic dark matter it has been shown that its mass has to be greater than of the order of 2~GeV in order not to lead to an overclosure of the Universe.
+However this bound refers to dark matter lepton candidates.
+If instead the annihilation is not mediated by electroweak gauge bosons this bound does not apply -- opening the window for light dark matter.

-Supersymmetric models provide generically new weakly interacting bosons and fermions, and therefore in principle these models can provide light DM particles which may annihilate into bosons.
-However, at least the simplest supersymmetric extension of the Standard Model appears to be disfavored, since there is a tension of the predicted Higgs mass spectrum in contrast to observations - in particular the detected Higgs boson is too heavy in order to be a supersymmetric particle in the minimal supersymmetric extension (see for instance the review \cite{Maniatis:2009re}).
+Supersymmetric models provide generically new weakly interacting bosons and fermions, and therefore in principle these models can provide light DM particles.
+However, at least the simplest supersymmetric extension of the Standard Model appears to be disfavored, since there is a tension of the predicted Higgs mass spectrum in contrast to observations -- in particular the detected Higgs boson is too heavy in order to be a supersymmetric particle in the minimal supersymmetric extension (see for instance the review \cite{Maniatis:2009re}).

 Here we want to study a simple model with two additional real scalars.
 One of theses scalars serves as a DM candidate ($\chi$) and the other is a scalar {\em mediator}~($\eta$).
-Since we expect that the DM particles $\chi$ annihilates into a pair of scalar mediators $\eta$ and not to fermions, we are not confronted with the Lee-Weinberg bound and we may have sufficiently large annihilation cross sections $\chi \chi \to \eta \eta$.
-On the other hand, through couplings of the mediator $\eta$ to neutrinos, similar to the studies~\cite{Ma:2017xxj, Ma:2016tpf}, this annihilation cross section does not disturb Big Bang nucleosynthesis nor the observed cosmic microwave background radiation~\cite{Galli:2009zc}.
-Moreover, through the coupling of DM~$\chi$ to the mediator $\eta$ we automatically get DM self interactions~\cite{Donato:2009ab, Bringmann:2016din} which do not contradict structure formation simulations for different sizes of galaxies~\cite{Tulin:2017ara}.
+Since we expect that the DM particles $\chi$ annihilates into a pair of scalar mediators $\eta$, we are not confronted with the Lee-Weinberg bound and we may have sufficiently large annihilation cross sections $\chi \chi \to \eta \eta$.
+On the other hand, through couplings of the mediator $\eta$ to neutrinos, similar to the studies~\cite{Ma:2017xxj, Ma:2016tpf}, this annihilation cross section does neither disturb big bang nucleosynthesis nor the observed cosmic microwave background radiation~\cite{Galli:2009zc}.
+Moreover, through the coupling of DM~$\chi$ to the mediator $\eta$ we automatically get DM self-interactions~\cite{Donato:2009ab, Bringmann:2016din} which do not contradict structure formation simulations for different sizes of galaxies~\cite{Tulin:2017ara}.